null

 Rawhide tells a different story.
 Due to its limited nutritional bioavailability and tough composition, rawhide can remain intact in the digestive tract for 24-72 hours.
 During this time, undigested fragments swell in the stomach or intestines, creating conditions for serious complications.

 Veterinary assessments consistently show dramatically lower blockage rates with bully sticks compared to rawhide—a difference attributable entirely to this digestibility gap.
+However, portion control is important to ensure safety, as each dog's unique digestive system may respond differently to chews.

 Choking and Blockage Risks